KBNT-CD

 KBNT-CD (channel 17) is a low-power, Class A television station in San Diego, California, United States, affiliated with the Spanish-language network Univision.
-It is owned by Entravision Communications alongside UniMás affiliate KDTF-LD (channel 36); it is also sister to Milenio Televisión affiliate XHDTV-TDT (channel 49).
-XHDTV-TDT is owned by Mexican-based Televisora Alco, which is 40% owned by Entravision.
-The three stations share studios on Ruffin Road in San Diego's Kearny Mesa section; KBNT-CD's transmitter is located on Mount Soledad in La Jolla.
+It is owned by Entravision Communications alongside UniMás affiliate KDTF-LD (channel 36).
+The two stations share studios on Ruffin Road in San Diego's Kearny Mesa section; KBNT-CD's transmitter is located on Mount Soledad in La Jolla.

-The station's signal is relayed on low-power KHAX-LD (channel 25) in Vista.
+The station's signal is relayed on low-power K25RF-D (channel 25) in Vista.